boris-shvidchenko/data-structures-and-algorithms/README.md

-This repo will store reference code on a variety of algorithms and data structures.
+This repo will store reference code on a variety of algorithms, data structures, and challenge questions.